top of page

 Step 7: How to Prepare your Mushrooms

 Fresh reishi are very tough, which means eating them directly is impractical.
-You can chop up fresh Reishi mushroom and boil in water for 20-30 minutes to make a tea to extract its medicinal compounds or prepare your own tincture.
+You can chop up fresh Reishi mushroom and boil in water for 20-30 minutes to make a tea or prepare your own tincture.

 Step 8: What to do with your kit when it's finished producing mushrooms